chrisdoc/thesis/thesis.md

 Environment Agency[^9] provides a Digital Elevation Model of Europe.
 A Digital Elevation Model is aligned in a grid and for each cell of the grid the altitude above sea level is known.
 The EEA Digital Elevation Model consists of a raster with 25 meters grid spacing.
-The coverage prediction is limited by the resolution of the underlaying Digital Elevation Model.
+The quality of the coverage prediction is limited by the resolution of the underlaying Digital Elevation Model.
 Therefore by using a better model the accuracy of the prediction can be increased.

-#### Transmit Power
+##### Transmit Power

-The transmit power defines the power level of the transmitter in the antenna.
-An increase in transmit power means an increase in coverage as the path loss effect will be minimized.
+The transmit power defines the power level of the transmitter of the antenna.
+An increase in transmit power means an increase in coverage since the path loss effect will be minimized.
 Because the network operator has not provided any information about the transmit power of its BTS the system is using an alternative data source.
 In Austria the Forum Mobilkommunikation provides a service called *Senderkataster*[^10].
 The Senderkataster allows to view all broadcast and mobile communication transmitters on a map.
-In addition to the location it, also depicts the transmitting power.
+In addition to the location it, also depicts the transmit power range.
 The Senderkataster defines the following four categories for transmit power:

 -   Category 1: \< 15 Watt